 The group has presented local, regional, national and inter-national talents over the past years covering a vast array of genres such as Celtic, Folk, Jazz, Classical, Bluegrass, Scottish, World Experimental, Funk Fusion, Blues, Country and Pop.
 Such names as April Verch, Moya Brennen, Gothard Sisters, Loren Barringer & Mark Mezzengard, Woodsongs Old Time Radio Hour host Michael Johnathon, Bob Amos & Catamount Crossing, The Harp Twins, ,Calan, Duo Duo, Coig, Mike Goudreau trio and many, many more have been brought to the North Country region.
 The group has also presented stage productions such as "Our Town", "Love Letters" and "It's a Wonderful Life" as well as its annual and very popular TUBA Christmas.
 Screen showings such as "In The Blood" by Sumner McKane and Jay Craven's "Peter & John", "Disappearances" and "Northern Borders" have rounded out the diverse offerings.
 The GNWCA was represented at the East Coast Music Associations "Music Week" in Prince Edward Island, Canada for the past three years and recently became a founding member of World Trad Forum, based in Montreal, Ca.

-In July of 2015, the GNWCA opened an office space to provide information about upcoming and past events and to have literature on membership and sponsorship opportunities.
-The space is at 82 Main St. and resides within the footprint of the Colebrook Chronicle office.
-The GNWCA sign is outside the building, welcoming the opportunity to stop in and receive information on the group as well as events in surrounding areas.
+In July of 2019, the GNWCA opened an office space to provide information about upcoming and past events and to have literature on membership and sponsorship opportunities.
+The space is at the Great North Woods Center for the Arts in Columbia, NH welcoming the opportunity to stop in and receive information on the group as well as events in surrounding areas.

 The organization relies heavily on membership